PuzzleFoco/jenkins_terraform_module/README.md

 # terraform-azurerm-azurekubernetes

-A module for a managed kubernetes in microsoft azure
+A module for a kubernetes

 Use the Example in the examples folder for a first try